 What are managed events?

-Managed events are reusable event types that admins can edit, lock, update, and assign to users.
-They are designed to give you, the Calendly admin, ultimate control over your organization’s scheduling experience.
+Managed events are reusable event types that admins can edit, lock, update, and assign to users to help standardize meetings.
+They also provide admins more control over your organization’s scheduling experience.

 - Assign event types from one place